 Because when we accumulate too much cholesterol in our body, it can set off a chain reaction that leads to oxidative stress, which eventually leads to the development of heart disease.

-That’s what a statin does.
+That’s what a statin does, pure and simple.

 Keep reading with a 7-day free trial